• Skip to primary navigation

 Why Compassionate Kids Change

 But wait a few years when that same child is in elementary school, and you may see him/her tease another child or intentionally hit another.
 What happens from infancy to elementary school?
 Do our children become “marred” by exposure to society?
-Well, we do not know exactly, but research does indicate that children to seem to shift from an attitude of innate compassion to more selfishness around age 5.
+Well, we do not know exactly, but research does indicate that children do seem to shift from an attitude of innate compassion to more selfishness around age 5.

 natural compassion

-Is Compassion Learned?
+Is Compassion Natural or Learned?

 Perhaps what is more interesting, however, is that there seem to be strategies that help children avoid much of this shift to selfishness.
 There are programs that have been implemented in preschools to help children focus on kindness and see its benefits.
 When children are part of these programs, the shift toward selfishness seems to be thwarted, at least for a while.
-There are not many long-term studies of these programs yet, but it does seem to encourage kindness for the beginning of elementary school.
+There are not many long-term studies of these programs yet, but it does seem to encourage kindness at the beginning of elementary school.

 child temperament book